Classification of critical phenomena in hierarchical small-world networks: Renormalization of Hierarchical Networks

-Our classification immediately applies to hierarchical networks on which RG is exact and transitions can be studied in great detail.
-There, these regimes are characterized by the relative strength of long-range, small-world bonds~\cite{Watts98}.
-Metric version of such networks, like the Migdal-Kadanoff RG, provide classical text-book examples of RG and universality~\cite{Berker79,Plischke94,Hinczewski06}.
-But in the advent of complex networks, many hierarchical designs with non-metric (i.e., small-world or scale-free) properties have been devised and studied~\cite{Andrade05,Hinczewski06,Hinczewski07,SWPRL,Nogawa09,PhysRevE.82.011113,Baek11}.
+Our classification pertains to the later case, with control-parameter dependent FP, $\kappa_{\infty}(\kappa_{0})$.
+It conveniently applies to hierarchical networks on which RG is exact and transitions can be studied in detail.
+There, these regimes are characterized by the relative strength of small-world bonds~\cite{Watts98}.
+Metric version of such networks, like the Migdal-Kadanoff RG~\cite{Berker79} provide textbook examples for RG and universality~\cite{Plischke94}.
+But in the advent of complex networks, many hierarchical designs with non-metric (small-world or scale-free) properties, like those in Fig.~\ref{fig:HierarchicalNetworks}, have been devised and studied~\cite{Andrade05,Hinczewski06,Hinczewski07,SWPRL,Nogawa09,PhysRevE.82.011113,Baek11}.

-The central tenant of real-space RG consists of a procedure whereby the partition function of the original system is mapped recursively onto itself after tracing out a fraction $1-1/b$ of the dynamic variables, in some form of ``blocking''.
-Prior couplings $\vec{\kappa}_{n}$ between those variables combine non-trivially to produce new, effective couplings $\vec{\kappa}_{n+1}$ between the remaining variables after the $n$-th RG-step while leaving the Hamiltonian form-invariant.
+The central tenant of real-space RG consists of a procedure whereby the partition function of the original system is mapped recursively onto itself after tracing out a fraction $1-1/b$ of the dynamic variables, in some form of ``blocking'' together $b$ variables.
+Prior couplings $\vec{\kappa}_{n}$ between them combine non-trivially to produce new, effective couplings $\vec{\kappa}_{n+1}$ between the remaining variables after the $n$-th RG-step while leaving the Hamiltonian form-invariant.
 This mapping constitutes the RG-flow